 6 – Black People Are 273% More Likely to be Arrested for Possession Than White People

 The level of racial bias in the marijuana industry itself is no better.
-One study from 2017, conducted by Marijuana Business Daily, discovered that only 4.3% of marijuana business owners were black, and just 5.7% were Latino, compared to approximately 81% of white owners.
+One study, conducted by Marijuana Business Daily, discovered that only 4.3% of marijuana business owners were black.
+Just 5.7% were Latino, compared to approximately 81% of white owners.
+Meanwhile, as little as 1% of dispensary owners are African-American.

-One of the main reasons for this startling fact is that individuals with drug felony convictions are not allowed to own a dispensary.
-When you realize that Black and Latino people are arrested at a ridiculously disproportionate rate, it becomes clear that the game continues to be rigged against them.
+Individuals with drug felony convictions are not allowed to own a dispensary.
+Bear in mind that Black and Latino people are arrested at a ridiculously disproportionate rate.
+Suddenly, it becomes clear that the game is rigged against them.

-7 – 88% of Those Arrested for a Marijuana-Related Crime Were ‘Guilty’ Of Possession
+7 – 92% of Those Arrested for a Marijuana-Related Crime in 2018 Were ‘Guilty’ of Possession

-Had the War on Marijuana involved a large number of ‘big player’ arrests, perhaps it wouldn’t have been a complete waste of time and money.
-As it happens, of the more than 8 million arrests made between 2001 and 2010, only 12% were for something other than possession.
+Of the 8 million arrests made between 2001 and 2010, only 12% were for something other than possession.

 Just over half of all drug arrests in the United States during that time-frame were for weed.
 In other words, cops were making a virtually pointless cannabis arrest every 37 or so seconds.
 Either the person being arrested got away with it, paid a fine, or were sent to prison.
 It did nothing to curb the sale or supply of marijuana.